 The doctoral document is a contribution to the existing body of research in the student's major field of study.
 It is the student's opportunity to produce a piece of scholarly work on the level of professionals in the field, and, as such, the document must show evidence of original thought, original research, and a command of basic musicological or analytical tools.

 Documents are expected to be comparable to others produced in the student's major field of study; a general guideline for length is 75 pages (60 pages minimum), double-spaced in a standard font.
 Students should use footnotes, not endnotes, and the notes should be included at the bottom of the page on which the reference appears.
-For other questions concerning formatting (including margins and other issues related to physical appearance of the document), front matter, order of pages, and numerous other issues, students should see the College of Liberal Arts and Social Sciences Thesis and Dissertation Information page.
-Note also (as explained on the Thesis and Dissertation Information page) that students are required to submit a review copy of the completed and successfully defended manuscript, with all committee signatures (and with signature pages printed on the correct paper), by the published deadline in the semester in which graduation will occur; usually this is the last day of classes in the semester.
-Manuscript submissions require an appointment with the college's dissertation secretary, also as explained on the Thesis and Dissertation Information page.
-Following delivery of the final copy to the dean's office, the dissertation secretary will coordinate submission of the document to UMI (University Microfilms International) for public archiving.
+For other questions concerning formatting (including margins and other issues related to physical appearance of the document), front matter, order of pages, and submission of the final text, see the Kathrine G. McGovern College of the Arts Theses, Documents, and Essays information page.
+Note that students are required to submit a review copy of the completed and successfully defended manuscript, with all committee signatures, by the last day of classes in the semester in which graduation will occur.
+Manuscript submissions require the approval college's thesis coordinator, as also explained on the Theses, Documents, and Essays information page.

 During the semester in which the document will be completed, students should schedule a defense on a date at least three weeks prior to the published submission deadline (see above, on manuscript submissions).
 The student's doctoral committee must attend the defense, and as such the student should consult with the entire committee to find an acceptable date and time.
 Students may schedule the defense by calling the main office in the School of Music to reserve the conference room; one hour should be sufficient for most defenses.